-Next (free) core challenge starts in January.
-Read on for details and signup
+Next (free) core challenge starts…the day after you sign-up.
+Read on for details

 It’s about all those other internet “core” challenges out there…